tajpouria/JWT-Memory-Authentication/README.md

             res.cookie(
                 "jit",
                 sign({ userId: user.id }, "RTSecret", { expiresIn: "7d" }),
+                {
-                { httpOnly: true } // javascript cannot not access it anymore );
+                    httpOnly: true, // javascript cannot not access it anymore
+                    path: "/refresh_token" // cookie is available on req.headers that specifie to this endpoint this is best practice not to send cookie for every req
+                }
+            );

             // to clear the actual cookie you can use  res.clearCookie('jid')